 - Peanut butter includes about 25% protein, making it an excellent plant-based protein source.
-However, it is low in the essential amino acid methionine.
+However, its low in essential amino acid methionine.

-- Being low in carb, and suitable for people with type 2 diabetes or those following a low-carb diet.
+- As it is low in carb, and suitable for people with type 2 diabetes or those following a low-carb diet.

 - Pure peanut butter is a good source of healthy fats.
 While some people have been worried about its omega-6 linoleic acid content, limited evidence justifies their concerns.

-- Peanut butter is high in many healthy vitamins and minerals.
+- Peanut butter is high in various healthy vitamins and minerals.